dstudzinski/keyboards/Redox/1.0W bluetooth mod/README.md

 I positioned the controller flat on Kailh hot-swaps and A little from the edge of the PCB for security.

 For wires, I used jumper wires (Dupont cables) with cut out connectors.
-I did this for all rows and columns, making each PCB symmetrical in color.
+I did this for all rows and columns, making each PCB symmetrical.

-For the reset button (a tiny one, like in my Sweep build), I soldered additional wires and hot glued the button in the space where the programming pins had been.
+For the reset button (a tiny one, like in my Sweep build), I soldered additional wires and hot glued the button in the space where the programming pins had been (which I removed).
 This lets me easily reset the board by pressing the button **through a hole in the case**.

 ---